henkbirkholz/draft-zhang-i2nsf-info-model-monitoring/draft-zhang-i2nsf-info-model-monitoring.md

 generic definition of Event from {{RFC3877}}.

-The model illustrated in this document introduces a complementary type of information that can be conveyed--- a Notification:
+The model illustrated in this document introduces a complementary type of information that can be conveyed---notification.

+Notification:

 : An occurrence of a change of context, composition, configuration, state or behavior of a system entity that can be directly or indirectly observed by an